For higher resolution pictures, personal CV, or any materials related to our work, please email Jun Zhang,

 Visualized from the short side of a flapping wing: the eddies are symmetric and attached to

-the moving wing.
+the flapped wing.
 No shedding of vortices is observed when the Reynolds number is small.

 back to top